 '''

-STRING (/vcl/types/string)
+STRING (/vcl/types/string/)

 regsub(STRING input, STRING pattern, STRING replacement)

 '''

 '''

+1 # The following example deletes any query string parameters

-1 set req.url = regsub(req.url, "?.");
+2 set req.url = regsub(req.url, "\?.$", "");

 '''

 regsuball() (/vcl/functions/regsuball/)

 Replaces all occurrences of pattern, which may be a Perl-compatible regular expression, in input with replacement.
 If no matches are found, no replacements are made.